-How to Make Homemade Gnocchi That’s SO Good You’ll Never Get Store-Bought Again
+How to Make Homemade Gnocchi

 Classic Italian gnocchi are small, tender dumplings made from a potato-based dough.
 They're delicious and surprisingly easy to make at home.
 Here's everything you need to whip up your first batch of homemade gnocchi.

-How to Make Gnocchi
+How to Make Gnocchi at Home

-1 1/2 to 2 cups flour plus extra for sprinkling
+- 1 3/4 to 2 cups flour plus extra for sprinkling

 Step 1: Boil your potatoes

-Step 2: Peel and grind your potatoes
+Step 2: Peel and grind (or mash) your potatoes

-Step 3: Assemble and shape your dough
+Step 3: Assemble your dough

-Step 4: Form your dumplings
+Step 5: Form your dumplings

-If you want to give these gnocchi the ridges like you might see at an Italian restaurant, you can invest in a gnocchi board like this.
-Just roll the dough across to give the pieces a ribbed look.
+Cut the rope into 1-inch pieces (they will look like little pillows!).
+Repeat until you’ve used all the remaining dough.
+If you want to give these gnocchi the ridges like you might see at an Italian restaurant, you can invest in a gnocchi board.
+Or, just gently press down with a fork.

-Step 5: Cook your gnocchi
+Step 6: Cook your gnocchi

 Add gnocchi into boiling water in small batches; cook for 3-5 minutes or until gnocchi float to the top and are cooked through.
 Remove with a slotted spoon.
 Run then under cold water to keep them from sticking to each other while you continue boiling the rest.